top of page

 How does your metabolism affect by lack of sleep?

-Studies have shown that sleep deprivation glucose metabolism and hormones are involved in regulating metabolism.
-Sleep and metabolism have s shown that lack of sleep diminishes.
-Sleep deprivation on slows down your ability to process insulin a hormone needed for sugar, starches, and other food energies.
-Most people need from 7 to 9 hours of sleep each night to little sleep. triggers cortisol spike the stress hormone that signals your body to conserve your work hours
+Studies have shown that sleep deprivation, glucose metabolism, and hormones regulate metabolism.
+Sleep and metabolism have s demonstrated that lack of sleep diminishes.
+Sleep deprivation reduces your ability to process insulin, a hormone needed for sugar, starches, and other food energies.
+Most people need from 7 to 9 hours of sleep each night to little sleep.
+Triggers cortisol spike, the stress hormone that signals your body to conserve your work hours

 What are some Gut disorders this may cause?